Bhavani, Tamil Nadu: Tourism

+The town attracts pilgrims throughout the year, especially during the Pongal festival, Tamil New Year, and the annual Brahmotsavam of the Sangameswarar Temple.

 Politics

 Bhavani is part of the Tiruppur Lok Sabha constituency in Tamil Nadu.
 Earlier, before the rearrangement of constituencies in 2008, it was part of the Gobichettipalayam constituency.

 Bhavani Jamakkalam

 Bhavani Jamakkalam refers to blankets and carpets manufactured in Bhavani.
-It has been recognized as a Geographical indication by the Government of India in 2005–06.
+It was recognized as a geographical indication by the Government of India in 2005–06.
 In the late nineteenth century, competition from British made textiles led Indian weavers to invent new types of garments.
 In Bhavani, a community of weavers called Jangamars weaved a type of blanket using colored coarse threads called Jamakkalam.
 The popularity of the product led to the production of jamakkalams by other weavers replacing the production of traditional sarees and other cloths.